 The border between Algeria and Morocco has been closed since 1994.

-In 1995, Al-Akhawayn University in Ifrane, the first English-language university in Northwest Africa, was inaugurated.
+In 1995, Al-Akhawayn University in Ifrane, the first English-language university in Northwest Africa, was inaugurated with contributions from Saudi Arabia and the United States.

 Since the constitutional reform of 1996, the bicameral legislature consists of two chambers.

-In March 1998, a coalition government headed by opposition socialist leader Abderrahmane Youssoufi was formed, composed largely of ministers drawn from opposition parties.
+In March 1998, following elections, a coalition government headed by opposition socialist leader Abderrahmane Youssoufi was formed in Morocco, marking the first government primarily from opposition parties.

-From 2000 to 2007, steady yearly growth in the region of 4–5% helped the Moroccan economy to become much more robust.
+From 2000 to 2007, government reforms and steady yearly growth in the region of 4–5% helped the Moroccan economy to become much more robust.

 In 2001, the first International Film Festival of Marrakech (FIFM) was held in Marrakech.

-In October 2002, the coalition government headed by Abderrahmane Youssoufi, which was primarily composed of ministers from opposition parties, came to an end.
+In October 2002, the coalition government formed in March 1998, which was drawn primarily from opposition parties, ended.

 In 2002, Mohammed VI paid a controversial visit to the Western Sahara.